Gus Malzahn

-Arthur Gustavo Malzahn III (/mælˈzɑːn/; born October 28, 1965) is an American football coach.
-He is currently the head coach at the University of Central Florida (UCF).
-He was the head football coach at Auburn University from 2013 to 2020.
-As an offensive coordinator he helped lead the 2010 Auburn Tigers to a National Championship.
-As head coach at Auburn, he led the team to a SEC Championship and an appearance in the 2014 BCS National Championship Game.
-Malzahn has coached Heisman winner Cam Newton and three Heisman finalists: Tre Mason, Nick Marshall, and Cameron Artis-Payne.
-During Malzahn’s tenure at Auburn, he qualified as the second-longest tenured head coach at one school in the SEC, behind Nick Saban.
+Arthur Gustav Malzahn III (/mælˈzɑːn/; born October 28, 1965) is an American college football coach who is the offensive coordinator at Florida State.
+He was the head coach at the University of Central Florida (UCF) from 2021 to 2024, Auburn University from 2013 to 2020, and Arkansas State in 2012.
+He also served as offensive coordinator at Auburn from 2009 to 2011; in that role, he helped lead the 2010 Auburn Tigers to a national championship victory.
+As head coach at Auburn, he led the team to a SEC Championship win and an appearance in the 2014 National Championship.
+Malzahn has coached Heisman Trophy winner Cam Newton and two Heisman candidates: Nick Marshall and Tre Mason, including coaching 14 All-Americans.
+During Malzahn's tenure at Auburn, he was the second-longest tenured head coach at one school in the SEC, behind Nick Saban.

 Prior to his stints at Arkansas State and Auburn, Malzahn was the offensive coordinator at the University of Arkansas and the University of Tulsa.
-He became the head coach at Arkansas State University after his success as offensive coordinator at Auburn from (2009–2011).
-As a first-year head coach, he led his team to finish as the 2012 Sun Belt Champions.
-He returned to Auburn in 2013 as head coach, Malzahn received national attention for coaching one of the biggest turnarounds in college football history at Auburn.
-Malzahn inherited an Auburn Tigers football team that did not win a single Southeastern Conference game in the 2012 season, then led them to an SEC Championship and an appearance in the 2014 BCS Championship Game.
-The Tigers won their eighth SEC title and tallied a record of 12–2 (7–1 in SEC play) only a year after what was considered by many to be their worst season in 60 years.
-For his accomplishments, Malzahn received several "coach of the year" awards including the 2013 SEC Coach of the Year, Home Depot Coach of the Year, Sporting News Coach of the Year, Eddie Robinson Coach of the Year, Bobby Bowden Coach of the Year Award, Paul "Bear" Bryant Award, and the AP College Football Coach of the Year Award.
+He became the head coach at Arkansas State University after coaching at Auburn from 2009 to 2011.
+In his first year, he led his team to finish as the 2012 Sun Belt Champions.
+He returned to Auburn in 2013 as head coach; Malzahn received national attention for coaching one of the biggest in-season turnarounds in college football history.
+Malzahn inherited an Auburn Tigers football team that did not win a single Southeastern Conference game in the 2012 season, then led them to an SEC Championship and an appearance in the 2014 National Championship Game.
+The Tigers won their eighth SEC title and tallied a record of 12–2 (7–1 in SEC play), and Malzahn received several "coach of the year" awards, including the AP College Football Coach of the Year Award.
+Malzahn is the only head coach to ever win 100 career games at the high school and 100 career games at the collegiate FBS level.